jakobjpeters/MachineLearning.jl/README.md

 ## Instructions

 Edit 'config.jl' to your liking.
-When ready, run 'Machine_Learning.jl'.
+When ready, run 'MachineLearning.jl'.
 This will initially download and decompress 'EMNIST' datasets, which may take a few minutes.
 If you run into problems, delete the 'emnist' folder and start again.

 Note: Julia is JAOT (just ahead of time) compiled, meaning that 1) the initial compilation of packages will take a few seconds and 2) each method call with new argument types will take time to compile specialized code for those types.
 In this project, compilation will be complete after the 1st epoch.